Icinga/icinga2/doc/11-cli-commands.md

   --all                     List all certificate signing requests, including
                             signed.
 Note: Old requests are automatically
                             cleaned by Icinga after 1 week.
-  --json                    encode output as JSON
+  --removed                 List all removed CSRs (for use with 'ca restore') --json                    encode output as JSON

 Report bugs at <https://github.com/Icinga/icinga2>